Jasmine Clarke

 An Object From My Personal Collection

-This is a photograph of me and my maternal grandmother in Boston, MA 1994.
-She is the reason I started archiving, so it’s an image I return to to remind me why I do this work, and that I am being guided through it.
+This is a photograph of me and my grandmother Melbahu Gibbs in Boston in 1994.
+She is the reason I started archiving, so it's an image I return to as a reminder of why I do this work, and that I am being guided through it.